 - 1. Institutional policies for personal hygiene, handling hazardous agents, and personnel protection: - a.
-Investigators are required to identify possible hazards (chemical, biological, animal-related, etc.) on the protocol application for animal use.
+Investigators are required to identify possible hazards (chemical, biological, animal-related, etc.) inthe protocol application for animal use.
 Potential hazards and/or possibility of zoonoses transmission are considered by the Institutional Animal Care and Use Committee (IACUC) during protocol review.
-At least one staff member from the Environmental Health & Safety (EH&S) serves as a member of the IACUC to provide safety consultation and expertise.
+At least one staff member from the Environmental Health & Safety (EH&S) serves as a consultant or voting member of the IACUC to provide safety consultation and expertise.
 All individuals applying for approval to conduct work with animals must complete UT Arlington's Occupational Health & Safety (OHS) training which is provided through an online module as well as Animal Care Facility (ACF) Orientation.
-Based on the hazard risks of the protocol, individuals may also be required to complete additional trainings such as Hazard Communication and Waste Management Training, Biosafety Level-2 (BSL-2) Training, Bloodborne Pathogens for Laboratory Research Personnel Training, Respiratory Protection, Radiation Awareness and Radiation Producing Machine (X-ray) Training.
+Based on the hazard risks of the protocol, individuals may also be required to complete additional trainings such as Hazard Communication and Waste Management Training, Biosafety Level 2 (BSL-2) Training, Bloodborne Pathogens for Laboratory Research Personnel Training, Respiratory Protection, Radiation Awareness and Radiation Producing Machine (X-ray) Training.
 Individuals are also required to follow all animal hazard safety procedures established by the UT Arlington ACF. - b.
 To reduce the possibility of zoonoses transmission, strict personal hygiene is enforced.
 Eating, drinking, smoking, and the application of cosmetics is strictly prohibited in the ACF except for the designated breakroom areas.
 Protective clothing is required within the ACF.
 In daily practice, lab coats should be worn and changed between labs housing different species.
 Individuals should wash their hands before and after handling animals and whenever protective, disposable gloves are removed.
 Gloves must be worn while handling animals or if there is a potential for contact with hazardous chemicals or infectious agents.
-Safety glasses/chemical splash goggles or face shields should be worn if handling hazardous or infectious liquids.
+Safety glasses/chemical splash goggles or face shields should be worn when handling hazardous or infectious liquids.
 In certain instances, as determined by the EH&S, respiratory protection may be required.
 EH&S will provide respirator fitting and training when applicable. - c.
 The EH&S is responsible for picking up and disposing of hazardous waste and sharps generated in the ACF. - 2.
-Pre-placement medical evaluation, required immunizations, preventive medicine program, zoonosis surveillance, and procedures for reporting and treating injuries: - a.
-Prior to being given access to the ACF, an individual must submit current proof of tetanus immunization and complete a medical evaluation questionnaire to help identify any medical condition(s) that may pose a health risk as a result of contact with animals.
+Pre-placement medical evaluation, required immunizations, preventive medicine program, zoonosis surveillance, and procedures for reporting and treating injuries:

-IACUC Approval Date: 7/10/20
+IACUC Approval Date: 6/11/25

+Prior to being given access to the ACF, an individual must submit current proof of tetanus immunization and complete a medical evaluation questionnaire to help identify any medical condition(s) that may pose a health risk because of contact with animals.
 The medical evaluation questionnaire queries the individual on any known allergies, conditions of known suppressed immune system, and includes information regarding the danger of zoonoses, and pregnancy while working with animals.
 Individuals with existing or potential health concerns will be identified and may require further precautions and protection before beginning work with animals.
-Additional precautions may include: Limited access to animals or facilities, additional personnel protective equipment requirements, additional training in hazards and preventive measures, and/or frequent health monitoring.
+Additional precautions may include limited access to animals or facilities, additional personnel protective equipment requirements, additional training in hazards and preventive measures, and/or frequent health monitoring.
 Individuals are required to complete the medical evaluation questionnaire on an annual basis to monitor any changes in health conditions.
 Medical information is kept confidential and is only reviewed by the IACUC's OHS Nurse.